Peter principle: Response by organizations

 Companies and organizations shaped their policies to contend with the Peter principle.
 Lazear stated that some companies expect that productivity will "regress to the mean" following promotion in their hiring and promotion practices.
 Other companies have adopted "up or out" strategies, such as the Cravath System, in which employees who do not advance are periodically fired.
 The Cravath System was developed at the law firm Cravath, Swaine & Moore, which made a practice of hiring chiefly recent law graduates, promoting internally and firing employees who do not perform at the required level.
 Brian Christian and Tom Griffiths have suggested the additive increase/multiplicative decrease algorithm as a solution to the Peter principle less severe than firing employees who fail to advance.
 They propose a dynamic hierarchy in which employees are regularly either promoted or reassigned to a lower level so that any worker who is promoted to their point of failure is soon moved to an area where they are productive.

 Popular recognition

 The Peter Principle is a British television sitcom broadcast by the BBC between 1995 and 2000, featuring Jim Broadbent as an incompetent bank manager named Peter, in an apparent demonstration of the principle.

 The Incompetence Opera is a 16-minute mini-opera that premiered at the satirical Ig Nobel Prize ceremony in 2017, described as "a musical encounter with the Peter principle and the Dunning–Kruger effect".

-Freakonomics Radio is an American Public Radio program & podcast.
+Freakonomics Radio is an American Public Radio program and podcast.
 In 2022, an episode was produced entitled "Why Are There So Many Bad Bosses?"
 This episode explains the Peter Principle and its practicality.
 The episode aired in syndication on National Public Radio in the United States of America.